kindelia/Kindelia/WHITEPAPER.md

 as unsigned transactions, making certain interactions, such as contract deployment, considerably cheaper.

-**Functions are reusable, accounts are abstracted, there is no native currency.**
+**An elegant design: modular functions, abstracted accounts, no native currency...**

-Instead of compiling contracts to monolithic blobs of assembly code, Kindelia programs are broken into pure functions that are deployed separately, in a modular fashion.
+Kindelia is as well-designed as a software can be.
+Instead of compiling contracts to monolithic blobs of assembly code, programs are broken into pure functions that are deployed separately, in a modular fashion.
 That means that any program can call any function from any other program directly, enabling an enourmous amount of code reuse.
 There is no built-in account system: Kindelia accounts are just user-deployed functions that can use arbitrary signature schemes.
 This is not only flexible, but makes Kindelia immune to quantum attacks, which would irreversibly collapse both Ethereum and Bitcoin.
 There is no built-in currency either: Kindelia isn't a cryptocurrency!
 To prevent spam, it imposes 3 limits on its resource usage: the blockchain size grows about `40 GB` per year, the state size grows about `2 GB` per year, and the computation budget grows about `1.3 * 10^18 mana` per year.
 When the maximum capacity is reached, a fee market will emerge, and users can pay miners to include their transactions in any on-chain asset, not just the "official currency".

 Examples
 ========